vlasasemen/vlasasemen/README.md

 ## Hi there 👋
+## My name is Sema, I'm from Russia.
+I am currently a 4th year student at GUAP University majoring in Business Informatics!

 <!--
 **vlasasemen/vlasasemen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.